withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 ## Common JavaScript patterns

+Now that you can define and use values to render dynamic content, let's explore some common rendering patterns!

 <Goals>
   - defined objects and arrays in your Astro script
   - displayed object properties and array items on a page
   - used the JavaScript `map()` function to render a list of items from an array
 </Goals>

-Now that you can define and use values to render dynamic content, let's explore some common rendering patterns!

-Using Astro syntax, you can also render values from objects and arrays defined in your Astro script.

-You will use more complicated data values in your script and JavaScript functions to render even more dynamic content.

 ### Objects and Arrays